sourcegraph/sourcegraph-public-snapshot/docs/config/appurl-dns.md

 # Inviting team members

-In conclusion, to invite a team member (after following the above configuration steps) you just need to grant them access via <code>src access grant</code> and give them a link to your Sourcegraph instance (the <code>AppURL</code> you configured).
+In conclusion, to invite a team member (after following the above configuration steps) you just need to grant them access via <code>src access grant USERNAME</code> and give them a link to your Sourcegraph instance (the <code>AppURL</code> you configured).